 - Difficulty in passing the urine

 - Family history of kidney disease

-Your provider may suggest additional tests and treatment for the problem if the albumin levels are higher in an albumin random urine
+Your provider may suggest additional tests and treatment for the problem if the albumin levels are higher in an albumin random urine test.

 What happens during this test?

 Micro albumin is a simple random urine test.
 Your healthcare provider will instruct you to collect all urine at any time.
 Your doctor may also recommend two spot urine tests during the day at different intervals.
 After you deliver the urine sample to your provider, you can return home for daily activities.
 This test takes at least 5 to 10 minutes.

 What do I need to prepare for this test?

 You can avoid severe or extreme exercise before giving this test.
 These may increase the amount of albumin for a short time.
 You can also ask your healthcare provider about the use of medications and supplements that may change the test results.